techworldwithmurali/devops-zero-to-hero/README.md

 - Working with `git diff` & `git HEAD`
 - Deletion of a GitHub Repository
 - Feature Branching Strategy in Git
 - Release Branching Strategy in Git
-- Creation of a GitLab Account
-- GitLab Dashboard Overview
-- Creation of a Git Repository in GitLab
-- Deletion of a GitLab Repository

 ### **Day 9 - Maven**
 - What is Maven